mlau154/pymead/docs/source/install.rst

 .. code-block:: python

-  from pymead.core.airfoil import Airfoil import matplotlib.pyplot as plt fig, ax = plt.subplots()
-  a = Airfoil()
-  a.plot_airfoil(ax)
-  ax.set_aspect("equal")
-  plt.show()
+  import pymead

-If the installation was successful, an airfoil will appear on the screen.
+If the installation was successful, no errors will be thrown.

 Dependencies
 ============